 Bill Benton, partner at CliftonLarsonAllen, announced Dan McAuliff as the 2011 United Way Volunteer of the Year.
 McAuliff currently serves as a Director at South Florida Community College.
 McAuliff has been a volunteer for United Way for what seems like forever.
 He’s been an Advisory Board member for 10+ years and has served in almost every role, including board chair.
 The word “no” doesn’t exist in his vocabulary and he’s always willing to help with anything.

 To be considered for this award, candidates must be nominated by past recipients.
 The candidate’s United Way involvement, as well as other community involvement is a major consideration.
 The winner must serve as a long-term volunteer for UWCF in a leadership role.

-Robin Scheck took the stage again to congratulate all the winners and to thank Julie Fells for her dedication since she started in November 2010.
+Robin Scheck took the stage again to congratulate all the winners.
 She closed the program with a special thanks to all those in attendance.

-Event sponsors included: Palms Court Catering and Chef Mac, Kenilworth Lodge, Lykes Bros., Robbin’s Nursery
+Event sponsors included: Palms Court Catering and Chef Mac, Robbin’s Nursery

 United Way of Central Florida has been serving our local community for more than 30 years by understanding local needs and driving lasting change to build better lives and stronger communities.
 For more information about UWCF, please contact Julie Fells at email@example.com, 863-453-3401, or visit www.uwcf.org.